top of page

 • How could Mx Escobar be seriously asserting that US defense and drug intervention information technology and analysts are so inept as to be incapable of discerning the difference between a drone and a party balloon?

-• Surely this is just some "design of darkness t appall".
+• Surely this is just some "design of darkness to appall".

 • Even a seriously incompetent member of Congress is not capable of such self-deception.

-• OTOH, all too many of such exalted persons seem entirely capable of believing that their constituents are absolutely stupid enough to believe such lies, OR perhaps more likely those constituents are simply so apathetic and so chronically under-served that they know to expect nothing better.
+• OTOH, all too many of such exalted persons seem entirely capable of believing that their constituents are absolutely stupid enough to believe such lies, OR perhaps more likely those constituents are simply so apathetic and so chronically under-served that they have come to expect nothing better.

 Recent Posts